RoboJackets/apiary/docs/admins/access-override.rst

 Self-service overrides can last between 7 and 60 days.
 The longest duration will occur if the next (earliest) future :doc:`dues package<../officers/dues/data-model>` access end date is 60 or more days in the future.
-The shortest duration will occur if the next future access end date is 7 or less days away.
+The shortest duration will occur if the next future access end date is 7 or fewer days away.

 Self-service override criteria are divided into 2 categories: conditions and tasks.
 A condition is a system- or user-level property that cannot be rectified by the user alone (see list below).
 However, tasks can be completed by users.